VitorHugoAntunes/OmniStack11/README.md

 # Mobile

 The project was created by running `expo init mobile` (Need the expo already installed globally: `npm install -g expo-cli`).<br/>
-The blank template was chosen when creating the project.
+The blank template was chosen when creating the project.<br/>
+To run the project, use `expo start` or `yarn start` and connect your phone via QR Code or USB, you must have installed the expo app on your phone (it is also possible to use emulators).

 ### Installed packages, frameworks and dependencies :